 Compared to lifting weights, HIIT is not a particularly effective way to build muscle.
+But that’s not to say it builds no muscle at all.

 Take someone who’s unfit and out of shape, put them on a HIIT routine for several weeks, and you’ll likely see some degree of muscle growth.